remnawave/panel/docs/donate.md

 title: 💎 Donate
 ---

-If you want to support the Remnawave project, you can donate to the following addresses.
+If you want to support the Remnawave project, you can donate to the following addresses

 ### Bitcoin